IIT-PAVIS/UHAR_Skeletal_Laplacian/README.md

 ## Requirements
 + TO BE COMPLETED.

-The code has been runned on PyTorch version ?? and we therefore recommend this version.
+The code has been run on PyTorch version ?? and we therefore recommend this version.

 For any questions, feel free to contact giancarlo.paoletti@iit.it